firehol/firehol/doc/firehol/firehol-blacklist.5.md

 The `blacklist` helper command creates a blacklist for the *ip* list given (which can be in quotes or not).

-If the type `full` or one of its aliases is supplied, or no type is given, a bidirectional stateless blacklist will be generated.
+If the type `full` or `all` is supplied (or no type at all), a bidirectional stateless blacklist will be generated.
 The firewall will REJECT all traffic going to the IP addresses and DROP all traffic coming from them.

-If the type `input` or one of its aliases is supplied, a unidirectional stateful blacklist will be generated.
-Connections can be initiated to such IP addresses, but the IP addresses will not be able to connect to the firewall or hosts protected by it.
+If the type `input` or `him`, `her`, `it`, `this`, `these` is supplied, a unidirectional stateful blacklist will be generated.
+Connections can be established to such IP addresses, but the IP addresses will not be able to connect to the firewall or hosts protected by it.

+Using `log` or `loglimit`, the `text` will be logged when matching packets are found.

+Using `inface`, the blacklist will be created on the interface `name` only (this includes forwarded traffic).

-Any blacklists will affect all router and interface definitions.
-They must be declared before the first router or interface.
+Blacklists must be declared before the first router or interface.

 # EXAMPLES